ZacharyWang-007/APForecaster/README.md

 Please refer to the requirements.txt file.
 All the packages as well as versions have been provided.

 ### Data Preparation
+Please refer to the manuscript for details.
+Here, we only provide data for casual model testing and project global LFS-derived fine particulate matter (PM2.5) and ozone (O3) from 2020 to 2100.

 ## Model Training